MatthijsvdWielen/firely-docs-simplifier/simplifierTeamManagement.rst

    :align: right
    :width: 350px

 In the Teams section Multiple teams can be created and managed.
 There are two types of teams available, the managing team and project teams.
-The managing team members are given the same rights as the license owner.
+You can create multiple project teams, but only one managment team.
+The managing team members with Admin rights are given the same rights as the license owner.
 They will be allowed to create projects under the Organization and manage the Organizations project teams.
+One more benefit of adding people to the Managing team is that you can easily add them to other teams in the Organization.
+They are shown in the dropdown for adding members and don't even need to accept the invite anymore.

 Team projects
 `````````````